lawrennd/old_talks/_policy/includes/data-as-a-convener.md

 do not bring about good information coherehnce.
 Indeed, many computational models themselves are so complex now that no individual can understand the model whole.}

+\newslide{}

+\figure{\includediagram{\diagramsDir/policy/anne-bob-data}{70%}}{Data
+can be queried, but the simplest query, what data do we need?
+Doesn't even require the data to exist.
+It seems data can be highly effective for convening a multidisciplinary conversation.}{anne-bob-data}

 \notes{Fritz Heider referred to happenings that are "*psychologically represented* in each of the participants" [@Heider:interpersonal58] as